dpgaspar/Flask-AppBuilder/README.rst

 Package Version
 ---------------

-*New 0.10.1* with some important fixes, and a new security decorator.
+*New 0.10.2* with some important fixes.

 If you're already using F.A.B.
 (0.9.N or earlier) read carefully the `migration <http://flask-appbuilder.readthedocs.org/en/latest/versionmigration.html>`_ procedures.